Osha (A Song of Ice and Fire): Season 3

 Osha travels with the Stark boys, their direwolves, and Hodor as they head for the Wall.
 They are crossed by the Reed siblings, Jojen and Meera, who try to reason with Bran.
 Jojen reveals who they are, and that Bran has a mission to reach the Three-Eyed Raven Beyond the Wall.
 Over time, Osha grows wary of Jojen and his ideas, and tries to confront him about putting ideas into Bran's head.
-Jojen reveals that they have no plan of going to the Wall, but instead inisit on traveling Beyond the Wall to seek the Three-Eyed Raven.
-Outraged, Osha warns them of the dangers and threats that lie ahead, which provokes her to tell them about her husband, Bruni, revealing that he had went missing and came back days later as a White Walker and almost killed Osha.
+Jojen reveals that they have no plan of going to the Wall, but instead insists on traveling Beyond the Wall to seek the Three-Eyed Raven.
+Outraged, Osha warns them of the dangers and threats that lie ahead, which provokes her to tell them about her husband, Bruni, revealing that he had gone missing and came back days later as a White Walker and almost killed Osha.
 She burnt down her hut with Bruni inside and fled south of the Wall before the dangers became prominent.
 With her motivations clear, Osha tells Bran she will not go further than the Wall and will not break her promise to Luwin.
 During a storm, the group take refuge inside an abandoned windmill, while a group of wildlings outside fight.
 Jojen reveals to Bran that he is a warg after accidentally warging Hodor, which leads him to warging himself into Summer and unknowingly saves Jon Snow and Ygritte.
 Osha is still frustrated over the entire situation, but Bran suggests that she take Rickon to Last Hearth to seek refuge with House Umber, loyal allies to House Stark.
 Agreeing, Osha and Rickon say their goodbyes, and part ways.

 Season 6

 At some point prior to season 6, Osha successfully arrived at Last Hearth with Rickon Stark and Shaggydog.
 However, after the death of Greatjon Umber, his son, Smalljon, betrays them and delivers them to Ramsay Bolton in Winterfell.
-Smalljon Umber proves the boy to be Rickon Stark by giving Ramsay the decapitated head of Shaggydog.
+Smalljon Umber proves the boy to be Rickon Stark by giving Ramsay the severed head of Shaggydog.
 Osha and Rickon are then both taken prisoner by the Boltons.
 Ramsay later has Osha brought to him, after she is cleaned and dressed.
 Throughout their conversation, Osha lies about her loyalty to House Stark in an attempt to assassinate Ramsay.
 She attempts to seduce him, but he reveals that Theon told him about how a wildling woman helped the Stark boys escape.
 Caught in her lies, Osha reaches for a knife on the table to stab Ramsay, but she is suddenly stabbed in the throat — falling to the floor and bleeding out.
 Her promises to both Bran Stark and Luwin are ultimately broken when Rickon himself dies by the same man during the Battle of Winterfell.